Alexs2424/andculture-ar-demo-documentation/documentation/developer-machine-setup.md

 6. Once you open the project, you want to correctly set which platform you are building for, go to File > Build Settings... &nbsp;&nbsp;&nbsp;&nbsp;**Default is PC, Mac, and Linux Standalone**
 ![Build Settings](images/build-settings.png)
 7. Click the Switch Platform button for your desired development platform. *iOS requires a Mac with Xcode tools installed, and an [Apple Developer Organization (Team) Certificate](https://developer.apple.com/account/ios/certificate/).*

+# Python Code
+> The backend portion that I flushed out to prototype the development and get all aspects of the project working were built in Python 3 and the [Flask Python Framework](http://flask.pocoo.org/).
+It's really simple to get setup and running.

+### Installing/Running Python
+Python's version of npm is pip.
+Pip is super simple to use/install.
+You need pip installed so that you can have access to the Flask framework and install it locally.

+To install pip, go here.

+Once you have pip installed, then you install Flask for use in your local path.
+1. Navigate to your project directory in your terminal.
+2. Run `pip install Flask`
+3. Make sure you have all the project files in the CRUD API in the same path as they were in the documentation directory.
+4. Run `python ardemo.py` in your terminal.
+    - This will start a local host and server you the application api homepage.

 ## Troubleshooting